Tammy Thomas

-Tammy Thomas (born 1970 or 1971) is an American former sprint track cyclist, who won a silver medal at the 2001 UCI Track Cycling World Championships in the individual sprint event.
+Tammy Thomas (born 11 January 1970) is an American former sprint track cyclist, who won a silver medal at the 2001 UCI Track Cycling World Championships in the individual sprint event.
 However, her career was ended after she was caught using anabolic steroids.

 Early life and career

 The Mississippi-born Thomas graduated from Mississippi State University in 1992.
 She took up track cycling in 1995, and trained under coaches Carlos Laborde and Desmond Dickie.
 Years later, Thomas claimed that she began doping under Laborde's influence.

 Doping

 Thomas was plagued by allegations of doping for most of her career.
 However, they exploded onto the public stage when she won the 2000 Olympic 500-meter track cycling time trial over Chris Witty in April 2000.
 As she stood on the podium alongside Witty, she had a noticeable five o'clock shadow, an Adam's apple on her neck, a broad jaw line and hair growing in the wrong places.
 According to a post-mortem by USA Today, virtually "the only tangible evidence of her womanhood" was her trademark red nail polish.

-The beginning of the end came a month later, before a race in Mexico City that Thomas won.
-Just before the race, Thomas tested positive for steroids, meaning that regardless of the actual outcome, Witty would be appointed to the Olympic team.
-By this time, according to former United States Olympic Committee drug control head Wade Exum, multiple urine tests on Thomas showed she had testosterone levels high enough that she should have been sent to the hospital.
+The beginning of the end came a month later, when Thomas tested positive for steroids just before a race in Mexico City.
+Although she later won the race, her positive test result meant that regardless of the actual outcome, Witty would be appointed to the US Olympic team.
+By this time, according to former United States Olympic Committee drug control head Wade Exum, Thomas tested positive for testosterone at least six times, some with levels high enough that she should have been sent to the hospital.

-In August, USA Cycling and the USOC sought to have Thomas banned from competing based on four positive tests between July 1999 and April 2000.
+In August, USA Cycling and the USOC sought to have Thomas banned from competition based on four positive tests between July 1999 and April 2000.
 Thomas convinced an arbitrator to void Witty's appointment and set a ride-off for August 20 between Thomas and Witty.
 Although Witty didn't show up for the ride-off, Thomas tested positive for elevated testosterone levels once again.
 Facing an untenable situation, Thomas agreed to a settlement in which she ceded the Olympic slot to Witty in return for a one-year ban from competition.